Rank One Hilbert Geometries: Introduction

+We introduce a notion of rank one geodesics in $(\Om,\hil)$ using projective geometry.
+Consider an open projective line segment $(a,b) \subset \Omega$ with $a,b \in \bdry$.
+Then $(a,b)$ is a bi-infinite geodesic for the Hilbert metric $\hil$.
+We will say that $(a,b)$ is a \emph{rank one geodesic} provided it is not contained in a \emph{half triangle in $\Om$}, i.e. either $(a,c) \subset \Om$ or $(c,b) \subset \Om$ for any $c \in \bdry$ (see \cref{fig:rank_one} and Definitions \ref{defn:half-T} and \ref{defn:rank_one_geodesic}).
+The notion of a half triangle in Hilbert geometry is analogous to the notion of a half flat in $\CAT(0)$ geometry \cite[Section III.3]{ballmann_book}.
+Our above definition of a rank one geodesic is motivated by an analogous characterization of rank one geodesics in CAT(0) geometry.
+In a CAT(0) geodesic metric space, a rank one geodesic does not bound a half flat.

+We will say that an isometry $\g \in \Aut(\Om)$ is a \emph{rank one isometry} if $\g$ acts by a translation along a rank one geodesic $\ell \subset \Om$, see \cref{defn:rank-one-isometry}.
+We remark that acting by a translation along a rank one geodesic (i.e. having a \emph{rank one axis}) is much more special than simply translating along any projective geodesic (i.e having an \emph{axis}), see \cref{rem:rank_one_axis_vs_axis}.
+Our definition of rank one isometry is again analogous to a characterization of rank one isometries in CAT(0) geometry \cite{ballmann_axial_isometries, ballmann_orbihedra}.
+A rank one isometry $\g \in \Aut(\Om)$ has several properties reminiscent of hyperbolic isometries in $\Isom(\Hb^2)$: $\g$ is biproximal, has exactly two fixed points $\g^{\pm}$ in $\clOm$, has a unique axis $(\g^+,\g^-) \subset \Om$, both fixed points are `visible' (i.e. $(\g^+,z) \cup (z,\g^-)$ for any $z \in \bdry-\{\g^+,\g^-\}$), and $\g$ has the so-called north-south dynamics on $\bdry$ (see \cref{prop:rank-one-properties} and \cref{cor:ns_dynamics}).
+In the case where $(\Om,\G)$ is divisible, it is quite easy to detect a rank one isometry: if $\g \in \Aut(\Om)$ has an axis and is biproximal, then $\g$ is a rank one isometry (see Proposition \ref{prop:biprox-equiv-no-half-T}).

-We now return to our discussion about rank-one Hilbert geometries.
-Note that in our work on rank-one geometries, we will usually avoid the additional assumptions of irreducibility or divisibility.
-In \cite{sisto_contracting_rw}, Sisto introduced the notion of contracting elements to capture the essence of ``negative curvature'' in groups (see Section \ref{sec:defn-contracting-element}).
-Sisto proved that if $\Lambda$ acts properly by isometries on a proper $\CAT(0)$ space $X$, then an element of $\Lambda$ is contracting if and only if it is rank-one (in the sense of Ballmann-Eberlein-Brin for $\CAT(0)$ spaces) \cite[Proposition 3.14]{sisto_contracting_rw}.
+We further the analogy between rank one isometries in Hilbert geometry and CAT(0) geometry by proving that rank one isometries (in our sense above) are contracting elements in the sense of Sisto \cite{sisto_contracting_rw}.
+Sisto introduced the notion of contracting elements to capture the essence of ``negative curvature'' in groups (see Section \ref{sec:defn-contracting-element}).
+He proved that if $\Lambda$ acts properly by isometries on a proper $\CAT(0)$ space $X$, then an element of $\Lambda$ is contracting if and only if it is rank one (in the sense of of CAT(0) geometry) \cite[Proposition 3.14]{sisto_contracting_rw}.
 Our first main result in the paper is an analogue of this result for Hilbert geometries.
-If $\Om$ is a Hilbert geometry, let $\PS^\Om:=\{ [x,y] : x, y \in \Om\}$ where $[x,y]$ is a projective line segment between $x$ and $y$.
+If $\Om$ is a Hilbert geometry, let $\PS^\Om:=\{ [x,y] : x, y \in \Om\}$ where $[x,y]$ is a projective line segment joining $x$ and $y$.